 The family Scorpaenidae represents a large array of fish characterized by the ability to envenomate with various types of specialized spines.
 This group of fish is responsible for the second most common piscine envenomation, after stingrays.

-These 3 groups and their representative genera include the following (see the images below):
+These three groups and their representative genera include the following (see the images below):

 Injury and envenomation are reported in the natural environment (eg, accidental exposure to waders, divers, fishermen), as well as in the home setting (eg, handling by unwary marine aquarists).